Introduction

 After building the circuit and programming the Arduino, it’s crucial to calibrate the system.
 Calibration involves determining the cable’s velocity factor and the speed of the signal, which are necessary for accurately calculating the fault location.

-Display: The fault location is displayed on a 16×2 LCD screen for easy interpretation.
+4. Display Output: The fault distance is displayed on the 16×2 LCD screen.

 Building the Underground Cable Fault Locator